-Bradley Monash is an assistant clinical professor of internal medicine and pediatrics.
-He received his undergraduate degree from the University of Michigan, where he completed the honors program, majoring in English language & literature.
+Bradley Monash is an Associate Professor of Internal Medicine and Pediatrics.
+He is the Associate Division Chief in the Division of Hospital Medicine.
+Brad also serves as the Site Director at Moffitt-Long Hospital for the UCSF Internal Medicine Residency, and as Course Director of Intro to Career Launch and Coda in the UCSF School of Medicine.
+Brad received his undergraduate degree from the University of Michigan, where he completed the honors program, majoring in English language & literature.
 He subsequently earned his medical degree from the University of Pennsylvania School of Medicine, and furthered his medical training through the Harvard Associated Internal Medicine & Pediatrics Residency Program.
-Upon completion of residency, he served as chief resident in pediatrics at the Massachusetts General Hospital.
+Upon completion of residency, he served as Chief Resident in Pediatrics at the Massachusetts General Hospital.

-Brad maintains strong interests in medical education and curriculum development.
+Brad maintains strong interests in medical education, curriculum development, systems of care, bedside communication and clinical reasoning.
 Brad touts peer observation as a tool for self-improvement and the promotion of faculty collegiality.
 He strives to improve the patient care we provide through examining the environment in which we practice, troubleshooting inefficiencies and vulnerabilities in the health care system, and optimizing communication among providers and between providers and their patients.
-Brad champions patient and family-centered care in both adult medicine and pediatrics.
+Brad champions shared decision-making and patient and family-centered care in both adult medicine and pediatrics.